tetracorp/dungeons-of-avalon/docs/_posts/2019-06-14-race-and-class.md

 The following descriptions are translated from the German game manual.

-__Humans:__ These humans are not comparable to the average person of our society.
+__Humans:__ These humans are not comparable to the typical person of our society.
 They are sturdier, stronger and tougher and correspond in structure to an Armold
 S. This race is very common on Avalon and thus forms the largest part of the population.
-People are the average.
+Humans are the average.

 __Elves:__ The elves are a breed of their own.
 They live in forests and in their own cities.
 They are graceful and tender beings, who stay away from the other